vbaconnet-ledger/developer-portal/_docs/nano-app/documentation-requirements.md

 |-----------------------|------------------------|------------------------|------------------------|
 |  This requirement is: |    <b>Mandatory</b>    |   <b>Mandatory</b>     |   <b>Mandatory</b>     |

-The requirement is to submit documentation in a Google Doc format for review according to instructions below.
+The requirement is to submit the documentation in a Google Doc format for review or an URL to the already published documentation.
+If it is already published, ensure it follows the instructions below.

 ## Introduction